hackelia-micrantha/eyespie/README.md

 ## Notes

+The project is also SDK development for future applications (Project 'Bluebell') which has to be split out still.

+Offline support for remote areas is a critical requirement.

+Generative AI has signifantly changed the scope of the project since its inception.

+The goal is that features will be modular and in-app purchases.

-Apologies for the lack of testing and continuous integration - resource constrained and am a perfect programmer.
+Apologies for the lack of testing and continuous integration - resource constrained and am a perfect programmer - but has been designed to support.

 ## Author